SouthernMethodistUniversity/singularity_docker/README.md

 ## Introduction to Containers

-Containers are type of operating system virtualization where a single kernel is shared by all operating systems.
+Containers are a type of operating system virtualization where a single kernel is shared by all operating systems.
 This is contrasted with virtual machines that provide a virtualized hardware environment upon which an operating system can run.
-Containers, as such, are light weight compared to virtual machines, but are restricted to a single kernel type, *.e.g.* Linux.
+Containers, as such, are light weight compared to virtual machines, but are restricted to a single kernel type, *e.g.* Linux.
 The primary benefits on containers are:

 * Isolation
 * Reproducibility
 * Portability

-Singularity and Docker are popular toolsets used to create and manage containers on Linux.
+[Singularity](https://sylabs.io) and [Docker](https://www.docker.com) are popular toolsets used to create and manage containers on Linux.
+For security reasons, Docker is not usually allowed on HPC systems and this includes M2.
+M2 does have Singularity, which is largely compatible with Docker containers.

 ### Singularity and Docker Documentation